 Drinking water treatment processes generate certain residuals depending on the raw water source and the treatment process applied.
 These residuals include, amongst others, lime pellets from softening plants, coagulation/flocculation sludges from surface water plants (ferric or aluminium based), and ferric precipitates from groundwater treatment.
 In most cases, these residuals are disposed of.
 Just for the European Union alone, the volume of these materials amounts to over 3 million tons per annum.

-Resource recovery and upcycling are also developing in the wastewater sector, and in manufacturing and agriculture.
-Upcycling involves a complicated process of matching the supply and demand of residuals on a continuous and sustainable basis.
-The key factors are marketing, an objective assessment of supply and demand, quality assurance, legislation/permits, logistics and costs.
+How can these residuals be given a second life?
+Upcycling involves a complicated process of matching the supply and demand of residuals on a continuous and reliable basis.
+The key factors include marketing, an objective assessment of supply and demand, quality assurance, legislation/permits, logistics and costs.